 The test aims to assess college readiness rather than an ability to learn content material.
 It focuses on subject matter learned in high school and problem solving skills in three areas:

-The College Board has partnered with Khan Academy to offer free online tuition for the SAT
+In addition, the College Board has partnered with Khan Academy to offer free online tuition for the SAT.

 Various SAT prep books are available and there are also other websites offering free online SAT preparation.

-The South African test centres are at the following venues in Cape Town, Bloemfontein, Durban and various centres in Gauteng:
+The South African test centres are at the following venues in Cape Town, Bloemfontein, Durban and various centres in Gauteng.
+Always check as they may change from year to year.

 Do not contact the institutions hosting the test venue.
 All registrations and enquiries must be done online via the College Board website as they handle the administration of the tests.

-The easiest way to register is online, with payment by credit card, although there is an option to register by mail.
+The easiest way to register is online, with payment by credit card.

 You will need to upload a digital photo as part of the online registrations process, so have this ready.
 The photo you provide will become part of your Admission Ticket.
 The photo must be a good quality head and shoulders front facing shot, like an ID photo, and must be easily recognisable as YOU on the test day.

-Tests must be booked online via the website of the College Board here: Register
+Tests must be booked online via the website of the College Board here: Registration

 You are advised to set aside about 45 minutes to get your registration done.
 There are four steps to register: